Skip to content

 While memory loss is a common symptom, memory loss by itself doesn’t mean that a person has dementia.
 Doctors diagnose dementia only if two or more brain functions, such as memory and language skills, are significantly affected.

-The following conditions may cause dementia:
+The following conditions are common causes of dementia:

 Ready for an appointment?